rravipra/NLP/README.md

 3) The Viterbi algorithm for decoding masked characters by maximizing the probability under the bi-gram model.
 The code for the algorithm.

+4) Bigram Model:
+The code to build a bi-gram model from scratch.

+5) Tri-gram Model:
+The code to build a tri-gram model from scratch.

+6) Byte Pair Encoding:
+The code to perform Byte-pair encoding on a text document

 # Contents

 1) Text.classifiers.ipynb - The Jupyter notebook for both the classifiers inclding training and testing the classifiers
 2) Unigram.ipynb - The Jupyter notebook for the unigram model
 3) Viterbi.ipynb - The Jupyter notebook for the Viterbi algorithm under the bigram model.
+4) Bigrams.ipynb - The Jupyter notebook for the bi-gram model
+5) Trigrams.ipynb - The Jupyter notebook for the tri-gram model
+6) BPE.ipynb - The Jupyter notebook for the Byte-pair encoding model on a text document.

 # Data